Downs, BenjaminPiano, Theory

 Benjamin Downs has been the director of MacPhail’s Overture Program since 2017, and teaches theory as part of the program.
-He also teaches in the piano department.
+He also teaches in the piano department and the MacPhail Suzuki program.
 He holds 15 years of private teaching and classroom experience, working as a teaching assistant at Cincinnati Conservatory of Music, Stony Brook University and the University of Illinois.
 He has also served as a faculty member at many pre-college schools.

 Benjamin enjoys helping committed students nurture a lasting engagement with music.
 Former students have gone to top schools including the Juilliard School, Indiana University, and the Manhattan School of Music, but he enjoys teaching anyone with the desire to become a sensitive and intelligent musician.